 History of the Super Pit

-In March 2014, just in time for the 25th anniversary of its formation, KCGM poured its 16 millionth ounce of gold.
-In the past 25 years KCGM has produced around 800,000 ounces of gold per year from a gold reserve of 8.8 million ounces, yielding an average of 2 grams per tonne.
-KCGM, which accounts for about eight per cent of Australia’s gold output, only relinquished its long-held status as Australia’s biggest gold producer to Newmont’s Boddington Gold Mine in the final quarter of 2012.
+In 2017, KCGM poured its 20 millionth ounce of gold.
+KCGM, which accounts for about eight per cent of Australia’s gold output, only relinquished its long-held status as Australia’s biggest gold producer to Newmont Goldcorp’s Boddington Gold Mine in the final quarter of 2012.

 In 2014 KCGM commemorated its 25th Anniversary of operating on the Golden Mile with publication of a hard cover book.
 KCGM: A Celebration of 25 Years tells the story from the early days of the Golden Mile, through KCGM’s formation to the present day.

-The book is available for sale from at Hannans North Tourist Mine, Fossick Handmade, Kalgoorlie Tours and Charters, Pure Gold Visitors Centre, The Eastern Goldfields Historical Society, Loopline Museum and The WA Museum Kalgoorlie.
+The book is available for sale from Hannans North Tourist Mine and The Eastern Goldfields Historical Society.